baboomerang/lz77-compressor/README.md

 baboomerang (the writer & provider of this software) will not be liable for any damages\
 you may suffer in connection with using, modifying, or distributing this "lz77-compressor" or any part of it.
 ```
-### Compile the cpp code, figure it out for your system.
+### HOWTO INSTALL: Compile the cpp code and figure it out for your system.

 ### Usage